fabianlee/spring-micro-with-actuator/README.md

 ```

 The system considers a product in low inventory if there are less than 3 in stock.
 For example, you can see we start with 3 Coffe Cups, so if even one is purchased,
 the system will consider this product in low inventory and send alerts.

 If there are no items left in stock, the custom [ProductHealthIndicator](https://github.com/fabianlee/spring-micro-with-actuator/blob/main/src/main/java/org/fabianlee/springmicrowithactuator/actuator/ProductHealthIndicator.java) will start reporting "DOWN", at http://localhost:8081/actuator/health.
-When deployed in Kubernetes, this will cause the container to be marked unhealthy and restarted.
+When deployed in Kubernetes, this will cause the container to be marked unhealthy and restarted since this is its [healthcheck](https://github.com/fabianlee/spring-micro-with-actuator/blob/main/src/main/resources/kubernetes/deployment-spring-micro-with-actuator.yaml#L62https://github.com/fabianlee/spring-micro-with-actuator/blob/main/src/main/resources/kubernetes/deployment-spring-micro-with-actuator.yaml#L62).

 ## REST Service